CDCgov/phdi-google-cloud/docs/getting_started.md

 # Getting Started

 This is a guide for getting started as a user and/or developer with the PRIME PHDI Google Cloud project.
-You'll find resources on how to setup a local development environment, how we do deployments, and more.
+You'll find resources on how to setup a local development environment, how these tools are deployed, and more.

 - [Getting Started](#getting-started)
   - [Architecture](#architecture)